11

 Pompeii

-- The Last Day follows the eruption of Mount Vesuvius in AD79 and brings
+- The Last Day follows the eruption of Mount Vesuvius in AD79 and

 to life this remarkable 24-hour period.